Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ### Conclusions & Proof of Concept

+-

-- And that's how we performed an:
+- And here's how we performed an:

-    -  **MITM attack using ARP Poisoning to Spoof the MAC Addresses of the Hosts within the Subnet, then we tampered a packet to send a Payload with a Reverse Shell within, gaining Root Privileges in Bob Server**
+    -  **MITM attack using ARP Poisoning & Spoofing the MAC Addresses of the Hosts within the "Subnet-A", then we tampered a TCP packet to send a Payload with a Reverse Shell, gaining Root Privileges in Bob Server, pivoting from Eve Workstation (Subnet-A) which was already compromised from our Attacker Machine (Subnet-B)**

 ---